Solar Panels in The Curragh, Co. Kildare

 A 4kWp system in The Curragh typically costs €5,000-€8,000 before grants.
 After the €1,800 SEAI grant and 0% VAT, the net cost is €3,200-€6,200.
 The system generates approximately 3,540 kWh/year, paying for itself in 4-6 years.

-Is my roof suitable for solar panels in The Curragh?
+What happens to my solar panels if I move house in The Curragh?

 Sources